felipebita/ml_fraud_detection/docs/project_files.md

 *   **Purpose**: The cleaned, validated, and standardized dataset.
 *   **Usage**: It is the primary output of the data ingestion pipeline and serves as the trusted source of truth for all downstream tasks, including feature engineering and model training.
 *   **Key Information**: Stored in Parquet format for efficiency.
-All records have been validated against Pydantic and Pandera schemas.
+All records have been validated against the Pandera schema in `src/data/data_validator.py`.

 ### `data/reports/`